 Zero downtime upgrades for Jira Data Center applications

-As of Jira Software Data Center 7.3 and Jira Service Desk Data Center 3.6, you can now upgrade with zero downtime for your users.
+As of Jira Software Data Center 7.3 and Jira Service Desk Data Center 3.6 (now known as Jira Service Management), you can now upgrade with zero downtime for your users.
 We call this ZDU (zero downtime upgrade) for short.
 This works by essentially allowing the nodes of your cluster to run on different version of Jira simultaneously while you're upgrading.
 Upgrading with ZDU does not require re-indexing and the state of the index after ZDU should be the same as before ZDU.

 The page will give you a brief technical overview of how ZDU works.